remipassmoilesel/python-experiments/README.md

 # Python experiments

-Various experiments and examples on Python.
-Many are not documented here.
+Various uninteresting experiments and examples on Python.
+Some are not documented here.

+My favorite everyday scripts are in repo "linux-utils" !

 ## ncurses/let-it-snow.py
 Let it snow !